Iconicrow/AutoML-web-app/README.md

 # To run the app on your system
 - git clone the repo into your system
 - Open the repo in a code editor
-- In the terminal type "streamlit-run main.py"
+- In the terminal type "streamlit run main.py"